openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 ####  `mode` for values WEEKLY and SCENARIO (Central Unit)

-There are three WEEKLY and sixteen SCENARIO programs defined in the central unit.
+There are three WEEKLY and sixteen SCENARIO programs defined for the Central Unit.

 In order to activate one of them you have to use two different channels:
 - with `mode` you can set the mode (`WEEKLY` or `SCENARIO`)